langchain-ai/langgraph/docs/docs/concepts/memory.md

 ### Representing memories

 Once you have saved memories, the way you then retrieve and present the memory content for the LLM can play a large role in how well your LLM incorporates that information in its responses.
-The following sections a couple of common approaches.
+The following sections present a couple of common approaches.
 Note that these sections also will largely inform how you write and manage memories.
 Everything in memory is connected!

 #### Update own instructions

 While instructions are often static text written by the developer, many AI applications benefit from letting the users personalize the rules and instructions the agent should follow whenever it interacts with that user.
 This ideally can be inferred by its interactions with the user (so the user doesn't have to explicitly change settings in yoru app).
 In this sense, instructions are a form of long-form memory!

 One way to apply this is using "reflection" or "Meta-prompting" steps.
-Prompt the LLM with the current instructions set (from the system prompt) and a conversation with the user and instruct the LLM to to refine its instructions.
+Prompt the LLM with the current instruction set (from the system prompt) and a conversation with the user, and instruct the LLM to refine its instructions.
 This approach allows the system to dynamically update and improve its own behavior, potentially leading to better performance on various tasks.
 This is particularly useful for tasks where the instructions are challenging to specify a priori.

 Meta-prompting uses past information to refine prompts.
 For instance, a [Tweet generator](https://www.youtube.com/watch?v=Vn8A3BxfplE) employs meta-prompting to enhance its paper summarization prompt for Twitter.
 You could implement this using LangGraph's memory store to save updated instructions in a shared namespace.
-In this case we will namespace the memoreis
+In this case, we will namespace the memories as "agent_instructions" and key the memory based on the agent.

 ```python
 # Node that *uses* the instructions